comfortdelgro/compass-design/apps/docs-v2/data/foundation/iconography/iconography.md

+---
+backgroundColor: #E3D0B3
+textColor: #684842
+imgSrc: /static/images/iconography-background.png
+---

 # Iconography

+<p class="description hidden">Icons are visual representations of commands, devices, directories, or common actions.</p>

+{{"component": "components/common/ComponentLinkHeader.tsx"}}

+## Icons

-<p class="description">Icons should be used to maximize comprehension and reduce cognitive load when you need to call attention to a particular action, command, or section.</p>
+Icons should be used to maximize comprehension and reduce cognitive load when you need to call attention to a particular action, command, or section.
+Our icons are designed with our brand personality baked in.

----

 ## Import